markcrowleyx/Geochron/README.md

 7. Set **Folder** to 'Root'.
 8. Under **Branch** click 'Save'
 9. The link to the live website is now displayed at the top of the page.
+### Local development
+---
+#### How to Fork
+1. Log in to Github.
+2. Go to the repository for this project.
+3. At the top right of the page, click the "Fork" button.
+This will create a copy of the repository under your Github account.
+#### How to clone
+1. Log in to Github.
+2. Go to the repository for this project.
+3. Click on the "Code" button, select from HTTPS, SSH or Github CLI.
+4. Copy the URL for the repository.
+5. Open your terminal or command prompt.
+6. Navigate to the directory where you want to clone your repository.
+7. Use the `git clone` command followed by the URL that you have copied.